 Which is Better for Thrill Rides?

-Which is Better for Shows?
+Which Is Better for Shows?

 Which Universal Park is Better for Kids?